sanchitdilipjain/aws-image-builder-pipeline/docs/index.md

   **Step 5: Review**

   - The Review section displays all of the settings you have configured.
-To edit information in any given section, choose the Edit button located in the top right corner of the step section.
+To correct information in any given section, select the Edit button located in the top right corner of the step section.

-  - When you have reviewed your settings, choose Create pipeline to create your pipeline.
+  - When you have verfified your configuration, select Create pipeline to create your pipeline.

     <img src="images/image23.png" class="inline" width="700" height="200"/>

-  - You can see success or failure messages at the top of the page, as your resources are created for distribution settings, infrastructure configuration, your new recipe, and the pipeline.
+  - You can see success or failure messages at the top of the page, as your resources are deployed for distribution settings, infrastructure configuration, your new recipe, and the pipeline.
 To see details for a resource, including the resource identifier, choose View details.

     <img src="images/image24.png" class="inline" width="700" height="175"/>